msegeya/openpowerquality.github.io/src/technology/g1-pilot-study.md

 **Performance.** The performance of the system was found to be satisfactory, however we do not expect the current architecture to scale beyond at most a few thousand OPQBoxes.

-*(Anthony, please send me an email with any other shortcomings regarding the G1 OPQHub design.
-For example, the use of a transformer to both power the device and collect data.)*
+*(Anthony, please send me an email with any other shortcomings regarding the G1 OPQHub design.)*

 # Communication Protocol